-Financial statements - Group Financial statements - Company Overall materiality • £75,000,000 (2020: Not applicable). £75,000,000 (2020: £50,000,000).
-How we determined it a materiality value that is an equivalent of 1.2% of Total Equity a materiality value that is an equivalent of 1.2% of Total Equity Rationale for benchmark applied • We determine a materiality value that reflects the context of business performance and benchmarks which represent the key performance indicators considered important to the users of the financial statements.
-Based on the benchmarks used in the financial statements, we consider Total Equity to be the most appropriate benchmark as it represents the residual interest that can be ascribed to shareholders after policyholder assets and corresponding liabilities have been accounted for and the financial strength of the Group for the holders of listed debt issued.
-We have presented the materiality value as a percentage of Total Equity, but have also compared the materiality but have against other relevant benchmarks, such as total assets, total revenue and profit before tax, to ensure the materiality selected was appropriate for our audit.
-We determine a materiality value for the Company using the same rationale as for the benchmark applied to the Group financial statements.
+Financial statements - Group Financial statements - Company · · · · · · · · · · · · · · · · · · · Overall materiality £78,500,000 (2020: £52,800,000). £25,473,000 (2020: £25,476,000).
+How we determined it a materiality value that is an equivalent of 1.3% of Total Equity 1.0% of Total Assets Rationale for benchmark applied We determine a materiality value that reflects the context of business performance and benchmarks which represent the key performance indicators considered important to the users of the financial statements.
+Based on the benchmarks used in the financial statements, we consider Total Equity to be the most appropriate benchmark as it represents the residual interest that can be ascribed to shareholders after policyholder assets and corresponding liabilities have been accounted for, and the financial strength of the Group for the holders of listed debt issued.
+We have presented the materiality value as a percentage of Total Equity, but have also compared the materiality value against other relevant benchmarks, such as total assets, total revenue and profit before tax, to ensure the materiality selected was appropriate for our audit. generally accepted auditing benchmark for the purpose of the Company financial statements.

-The range of materiality allocated across components was between £17,476,000 and £75,000,000.
+For each component in the scope of our Group audit, we allocated a materiality that is less than our overall Group materiality.
+The range of materiality allocated across components was between £2,667,000 and £75,000,000.
 Certain components were audited to a local statutory audit materiality that was also less than our overall Group materiality.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2020: 75%) of overall materiality, amounting to £56,250,000 (2020: Not applicable) for the Group financial statements and £56,250,000 (2020: £35,000,000) for the Company financial statements.
+Our performance materiality was 75% (2020: 75%) of overall materiality, amounting to £58,875,000 (2020: £39,600,000) for the Group financial statements and £19,104,000 (2020: £19,107,000) for the Company financial statements.